mougiakouel/QGIS-Training-Manual/answers/answers.rst

 kilometers).

 The :guilabel:`Segments to approximate` value is set to :kbd:`20`.
-This is optional, but it's recommended, because makes the output buffers look smoother.
+This is optional, but it's recommended, because it makes the output buffers look smoother.
 Compare this:

 .. image:: ../_static/vector_analysis/025.png